LoopKit/loopdocs/docs/loop-3/add-cgm.md

 Libre sensors that are unsupported: Libre Pro, Libre H, and Libre Sense Glucose Sport Biosensors.

 ### Eversense E3/365

+!!! warning "Eversense Transmitter Connects to One App"
+    You can move back and forth between your OS-AID app with Eversense or the Eversense native app but you can only use one at a time.

+    When transitioning:

+    * Disconnect the Transmitter from the app you are leaving
+    * Go into phone settings: Bluetooth, find the Transmitter ID and select "Forget this device"
+    * Go to the app you want to use with Eversense, log in if needed and select the Transmitter

 With Eversense added to *Loop* you get direct connection to your transmitter for glucose readings and can configure alert notifications.
 Because the transmitter can only connect to one app at a time, you must first disconnect from the Eversense app before you can connect to the *Loop* app.